Tips For Selling Your Home in 2025 — Advice from Experts

 Curb appeal will always be a driving factor in home sales.
 You want to make a good first impression on your buyers when they drive up to see your home.

 “The first few seconds of visualization of the house sets the tone for the buyer,” says Steve Bacardi, top real estate agent in Naples, Florida.
-“Poor landscaping and dead grass sets connotation for viewing of the home.
-Inside the home could be spectacular, but if curb appeal isn’t good, it won’t matter.”
+“Poor landscaping and dead grass set a [negative] connotation for viewing of the home.
+Inside, the home could be spectacular, but if curb appeal isn’t good, it won’t matter.”

 Powerwash or repaint as necessary

 In addition to giving the exterior of your home a fresh coat of paint, you might want to powerwash it.
-Dirt can build up on your window panes and in the grooves of your siding, and while you may be used to it, buyers with fresh eyes will notice.
+Dirt can build up on your window panes and in the grooves of your siding, and while you may be used to it, buyers can pick up on it right away.
 If you’re not comfortable with power washers and ladders, you can hire a professional.

 Landscaping might seem like nothing but heavy-lift projects, but there are plenty of quick fixes you can make.
 If your plants or shrubbery have overgrown, make sure to cut them back for a neater look.